-This season, David Glover becomes the music director of the Lynchburg Symphony.
+Starting with the 2019-20 season, David Glover became the music director of the Lynchburg Symphony.
 Known for his exciting and passionate music making, David Glover is recognized as one of the rising stars of his generation.
 He recently concluded a tenure as the Associate Conductor of the North Carolina Symphony where he led numerous high profile concerts including a last minute performance of Carmina Burana, stepping in for Music Director Grant Llewellyn, the opening classical concert of the Symphony’s new hall in Wilmington, NC, and two state-wide tours.

 Mr. Glover has worked with many of this generation’s top artists including Stefan Jackiw, Di Wu, Conrad Tao, and Caroline Shaw as well as Pops artists such as Time for Three, Pink Martini, Chicago, and the Indigo Girls.